EU clinches deal to cap bankers' bonuses

 About 27 billion pounds of bonuses have been spent over the past decade on real estate in the British capital, according to data compiled by property firm Savills.

-Additional reporting by Dasha Afanasieva in London, Arno Schuetze in Frankfurt and Soyoung Kim, Jessica Toonkel, Olivia Oran and David Henry in New York; Editing by Will Waterman and Dale Hudson
+Additional reporting by Dasha Afanasieva in London and Arno Schuetze in Frankfurt; Editing by Will Waterman